|

 (pp. 66-71) that Scott's 'The

-Surgeon's Daughter' employs a schematic distinction
+Surgeon's Daughter' employs a schematic distinction between

-Middlemas) and the 'new' moral reformers (Adam Hartley).
+and the 'new' moral reformers (Adam Hartley).
+Yet it makes any

-Yet it makes any formulaic allocation of virtues impossible
+formulaic allocation of virtues impossible by applying the rhetoric

-the rhetoric of crime to the colonizers and of
+of crime to the colonizers and of justice to the Indians, thus

-ideology of progress.
+critically re-examining the reformist ideology of progress.

-Nicholson, Andrew.
-‘Byron and the "Ariosto
+Andrew.
+‘Byron and the "Ariosto of the North”’,

-of the North”’, in English Romanticism and the
+in English Romanticism and the Celtic World, ed.
+Gerard

-Celtic World, ed.
-Gerard Carruthers and Alan Rawes (Cambridge:
+Carruthers and Alan Rawes (Cambridge: Cambridge University Press,

-Cambridge University Press, 2003), pp. 130-50.
+2003), pp. 130-50.

-Traces an 'unspoken dialogue' between Scott and
+an 'unspoken dialogue' between Scott and Byron throughout their

-decisive issues.
-Charts, in particular, echoes of
+in particular, echoes of the Lay

-the Lay of the Last Minstrel in Childe
+of the Last Minstrel in Childe Harold.

 Nowviskie,